 In the past years, I have traveled to many places, and my photography skills are also developed through the journeys.
 It was great to share my experiences with the people who joined the workshop.

 In the second part of the workshop, we came to a coffee house where we practiced the tips of interior and food photography.
 Moreover, made a break from a long distance walking and enjoyed the lunch.
 Interior and food photography are the most useful skills that we need in our daily life; as we often go to coffee shops on weekends with friends and take some feeds for our social accounts.

 Besides, I also shared how to edit photos with different apps.
 I was happy to see everyone was concentrated and patient to practice taking photos.

 People think good and expensive cameras make great pictures.
 I say, being sensitive to details is the key.
 Before you click the shutter, think firstly about “what is the message you want to deliver ” through your images.
 Take pictures every day and edit it with your intuition, and then pick one image that you like the most and save it; day after day, you will see how fast you can develop your photography ideas.

-Fanning had studied Interior Design and hosted an interior studio in Taipei, Taiwan.
-Currently lives in Munich, Germany and works as a freelance photographer.
-Moreover, Fanning is a regular feature columnist in Chinese online magazines Vogue Taiwan, WOMANY and 10/10 HOPE.
+Fanning Tseng is the editor of Yes!
+Please Enjoy which was founded in 2012.
+Having lived in different cities and experienced different cultures, Fanning focuses on the connection between Europe and Asia.
+She is now working as a professional photographer and a full-time blogger.
+Moreover, Fanning is a regular feature columnist in several Chinese online magazines such as Vogue Taiwan, WOMANY and 10/10 HOPE.
 Get better informed by subscribing the Newsletter; moreover, let’s stay connected on Instagram and Facebook.